 """

-Checks whether force HTTPS redirect micro application is running.
+Checks whether HTTPS redirect micro application is running.

 Returns: